angelol/privEOS/development/README.md

 Please copy the config file in project root called `config-template.json` and name it `config.json`.
 Then replace all the properties in that file to match your local criteria:

+`cleosExecutable` The path to the cleos executable.
+For the docker version, see [https://developers.eos.io/eosio-nodeos/docs/docker-quickstart#section-step-5-alias-cleos](https://developers.eos.io/eosio-nodeos/docs/docker-quickstart#section-step-5-alias-cleos) or use `docker exec -it nodeos /opt/eosio/bin/cleos --url http://127.0.0.1:8888 --wallet-url http://172.18.0.3:9876` and adapt your ip's.

+`eosiocppExecutable` The path to the eosiocpp tool.
+For docker, use `docker exec nodeos /opt/eosio/bin/eosiocpp`.

-`eosContractsDir` The path to the contracts folder within the eos blockchain code repository.
-For the docker version, simply use `/contracts/` as the contracts are inside the docker container.
+`eosContractsDir` The path to the contracts folder within the eos blockchain code repository or docker container.
+For the docker version, simply use `/eos/contracts/` as the contracts are inside the docker container.

 `eosNodeosDataDir` The path to the nodeos data directory.
 On mac its: `/Users/<USER>/Library/Application Support/eosio/nodeos/data`.
 For the docker version, use `/tmp/eosio/data`.